All Episodes

 Okay, wait, wait a second.

-Wait, wait, wait, hold it a second now.
+Hold it just a second now.

-You obviously're speaking against Trump, but can I ask you who in either party in recent years do you think has done a good job of running the country?
+Obviously, you're speaking against Trump, but can I ask you who in either party in recent years do you think has done a good job of running the country?

-Well, I'm gonna have to go back to the old uh default Reagan.
+Well, I'm going to have to go back to the old default Reagan because other than that, I see we've really strayed.

-Well, this is this is the way Trump put uh look at this is the way Trump supporters are looking at it.
+This is the way Trump supporters are looking at it.

 They're tired of accepting promises.